gil-son/aws/english-us/EC2.md

         AMI are built for a <b>specific region</b> (and can be copied across regions)
       </li>
       <li>
-         You can launch EC2 instances from:
+         You can launch EC2 Instances from:
           <ul>
           <li>A Public AMI: AWS provided</li>
           <li>You own AMI: you make and maintain them yourself</li>